 The International Space Station (ISS) is the largest technology project of all time: an outpost of humanity in space.
 At the same time, it is a flying laboratory with outstanding possibilities for scientific and industrial research.
 The ISS proves that peaceful international use of space is to the advantage of all its partners.

-A special website presenting all the German astronauts that have flown in space, and the latest German astronaut candidate – Alexander Gerst.
+A special website presenting all the German astronauts that have flown in space, and the latest German astronaut – Alexander Gerst.
 In 1978, Sigmund Jähn, a citizen of the German Democratic Republic, became the first German to travel to space.
-In addition to Jähn, this astronaut special contains brief biographies of Ulf Merbold, Reinhard Furrer, Ernst Messerschmid, Ulrich Walter, Klaus-Dietrich Flade, Reinhold Ewald, Gerhard Thiele and Thomas Reiter.
-And finally, Hans Schlegel, the German astronaut to fly most recently; he flew on STS-122, the mission during which Columbus was attached to the International Space Station, in 2008.
+In addition to Jähn, this astronaut special contains brief biographies of Ulf Merbold, Reinhard Furrer, Ernst Messerschmid, Ulrich Walter, Klaus-Dietrich Flade, Reinhold Ewald, Gerhard Thiele, Thomas Reiter and Hans Schlegel.

 The International Space Station (ISS) is the largest technology project of all time.
 The European Columbus module is the newest section of the Space Station.
 Even with Columbus attached, the ISS is still not finished.
 Follow its development and see our interactive animation of the construction of the ISS.